eric-s-s/dice-tables/README.md

 #dicetables
 ###a module for statistics of die rolls and other events
-this module uses DiceTable and LongIntTable to do actions on a
-table of (event represented by an int, frequency that event occurs)
+this module uses DiceTable and AdditiveEvents to do actions on a table of (event represented by an int, frequency that event occurs)
 since dice combinations quickly balloon, it's been designed to do float
 math with ints over 10^309.